Unnamedhat88/Cicada/README.md

 ## Core Features

 - **Drag-and-Drop Circuit Design** – Intuitive canvas interface for placing and connecting gates.
-- **Dynamic Wire Connections** – Real-time visual feedback with validation of connection rules.
 - **Signal Tracing** – Selecting an output highlights all contributing ancestor gates.
 - **Automatic Truth Table Generation** – Calculates truth tables from the current circuit topology.
 - **Responsive Layout** – Built with Tailwind for fast rendering and adaptability.